red-hat-data-services/NeMo-Guardrails/docs/configure-rails/colang/colang-2/getting-started/multimodal-rails.rst

 Definition
 ----------

-**Multimodal rails** are a type of rails that take into account multiple types of input/output modalities (e.g., text, voice, gestures, posture, image).
+**Multimodal rails** are a type of rail that take into account multiple types of input/output modalities (e.g., text, voice, gestures, posture, image).

 Usage
 -----